 When it did indeed turn out the way we expected, we reinforced that story.

 Until it felt like the total truth.

 I was told I was too sensitive my whole life.
 Somehow, I associated that with being needy.
 So I grew up being deadly afraid to be needy.
 As a teenager, I told myself that if I was needy, no man would ever want me.
-In all honestly, I already though no man would ever want me, so if I had aloud myself to be needy, I would have clearly ruined any chances I had.
+In all honestly, I already thought no man would ever want me, so if I had allowed myself to be needy, I would have clearly ruined any chances I had.